OL TSTD 102: The Way of the Bodhisattva (Bodhicaryāvatāra) Part Two

 Students will navigate the course material via Moodle, an open source e-learning environment.
 Internet access is required for studying this course.
 Students will have access to this course in Moodle for one year from the date of their registration.

-Resources for this course format include video and audio lectures in Tibetan with translation to English, English-only versions of these lectures, supplementary review classes created by a Western instructor to help contextualize the lectures, written transcripts of the lectures, and the root text in Tibetan and English as PDF files.
-Tibetan-only audio files are available upon request.
+Resources for this course format include video and audio lectures in Tibetan with translation to English, English-only versions of these lectures, supplementary review classes created by a Western instructor to help contextualize the lectures, written transcripts of the lectures, and the root text in Tibetan as a PDF file.
+Tibetan-only audio files are also available.

 Once registration is complete, students will have access to this course for one year.